Jackhammer9/RedDownloader/README.md

 A very easy to use library to download videos from reddit with sound without installing external installation of ffmpeg.
-The library can also be used to download pictures and even picture galleries all just with a reddit post link note that this package does only download media from posts with images/video directly uploaded to reddit and not from sources like imgur or youtube / vimeo.
+The library can also be used to download pictures and even picture galleries all just with a reddit post link.
+With RedDownloader 3 you can access Reddit API methods without having your own bot with classes such as ```DownloadBySubreddit``` more on that below. note that this package does only download media from posts with images/video directly uploaded to reddit and not from sources like imgur or youtube / vimeo.

 Usage: